Staff Professional Conduct

 Forming part of: Giant Steps Tasmania’s Personnel Manual

-Giant Steps Tasmania aims to provide services for clients with Autism Spectrum Disorder which meet best contemporary practice, as defined by The Australian Advisory Board on Autism Spectrum Disorders http://www.autismadvisoryboard.org.au/.
+Giant Steps Tasmania aims to provide services for students on the Autism Spectrum which meet best contemporary practice, as defined by The Australian Advisory Board on Autism Spectrum Disorders http://www.autismadvisoryboard.org.au/.
 It aims to do so in a manner that is consistently caring and professional.

-The purpose of this policy is to set out the professional conduct which will best meet organisational and service aims.
+The purpose of this policy is to set out the professional conduct which will best meet organisational aims and the needs of the students of Giant Steps Tasmania.

 In carrying out their roles and responsibilities, staff will adhere to the school’s ethos which is underpinned by the principles of: